balancer/docs/docs/concepts/advanced/bpt-as-collateral.md

 # StablePool's BPT as Collateral

-Throughout this document, the term, "`StablePools` with `RateProviders`" is used.
+Throughout this document, the term "`StablePools` with `RateProviders`" is used.
 This refers to any Balancer V2 pool employing the `StableMath` library and allowing for the inclusion of `RateProviders` for some or all constituent tokens.
 Several pool factories deploy pools which employs `StableMath`, such as `MetaStablePool`, `StablePhantomPool`, and `ComposableStablePool`.